 Nearly every state has enacted nexus laws that affect remote sellers, including online marketplaces like Amazon.
 Most have threshold mandates and require sales tax nexus for companies with more than 200 sales transactions or $100,000 of sales within the state annually.
-Check the Remote Seller Nexus Chart for the most up-to-date nexus information by state.

 Registering for Sales Tax